 Sit up straight in a chair or lie down, whichever you prefer.
 Picture a square.
 Breathe in for 4 seconds as you go up one side of the square, hold your breath for 4 seconds as you go across to the other side of the square.
 Now breathe out for 4 seconds as you go down the other side of the square and hold for 4 seconds as you go across the bottom, completing the square.
-You can adjust the seconds to your needs.
 Do this for several minutes, preferably up to 5 minutes.
 As you mind wanders, because it will, just gently bring it back to focus on your breath.

 5, 4, 3, 2, 1 Grounding Exercise

 The goal for this exercise is to become aware of your senses.
 This helps to shift awareness from the traumatic sensations to your present reality of safety.
 Name 5 things you see around you, name 4 things you feel around you, name 3 things you hear around you, name 2 things you smell around you, and name 1 thing you taste.

-Betrayal trauma recovery requires re-establishing your safety: body, mind, and soul.
-Whether you just found out, or it’s been years since finding out, let me help you navigate through the chaos and undeniable pain of betrayal.
+Betrayal trauma recovery requires re-establishing your safety; body, mind and soul.
+Whether you just found out or it’s been years since finding out, let me help you navigate through the chaos and undeniable pain of betrayal.
 I have advanced training in the Multidimensional Partner Trauma Model that guides you safely through the steps needed to heal betrayal trauma.
 Healing and restoration are possible.
 To make an appointment with me, please visit our Contact page.